TimurKr/mandalinka-backend/README.md

 - Run the server in one terminal `./run_development.sh`
 - Open new terminal and activate the virtual environment `source venv/bin/activate`.
 It will be activated automatically if using VSCode and you have selected the interpreter from the `venv`.
+- Run `export DEVELOPMENT=True` to add the required environment variable
 - Run the command in the new terminal `python manage.py <command>`

 2. Run without running the server